Brittany-Reid/nlp2testablecode/README.md

 To get the most out of the plugin, it is strongly recommended to add a content assist binding to trigger the NLP2Code task content assist window.
 You can do this by navigating to: Preferences->Java->Editor->Content Assist (Path may be different depending on Eclipse version) and adding a '?' symbol to the set of symbols that trigger content assist.
 It is also recommended that you turn off auto-insertion so that test suggestions can function correctly.

 Required Libraries:
-You will need to download Stanford CoreNLP (https://stanfordnlp.github.io/CoreNLP/) and extract the folder (stanford-corenlp-full-2018-10-05) into /libs.
+You will need to download Stanford CoreNLP (https://stanfordnlp.github.io/CoreNLP/) and extract the folder (stanford-corenlp-full-2018-10-05) into /lib.

 Stack Overflow Data:
-NLP2TestableCode uses an offline database of SO posts, you will need to download the pre-filtered xml files from (link soon) and extract them into /data.
+NLP2TestableCode uses an offline database of SO posts, you will need to download the pre-filtered xml files from http://doi.org/10.5281/zenodo.3752789 and extract them into /data.

 ## How to use the plugin: